Breakdancing opera star uses Instagram to promote classical music

-KATOWICE, Poland, March 13 (Reuters) - With close to 60,000 Instagram followers, Polish opera singer and breakdancer Jakub Jozef Orlinski says he is trying to use social media to break down cultural barriers and attract younger audiences to classical music.
+KATOWICE, Poland (Reuters) - With close to 60,000 Instagram followers, Polish opera singer and breakdancer Jakub Jozef Orlinski says he is trying to use social media to break down cultural barriers and attract younger audiences to classical music.

-Only 5% of Poles aged 18-25 say classical music is their favourite music genre, compared to 12% across all age groups, a survey conducted by pollster CBOS in 2018 showed.
+Only 5% of Poles aged 18-25 say classical music is their favorite music genre, compared to 12% across all age groups, a survey conducted by pollster CBOS in 2018 showed.

 “I do think that if we want to keep classical music alive it is important to find new tools,” Orlinski, 29, told Reuters, referring to finding new audiences.